Fred Astaire: 1899–1916: Early life and career

 The children were taught dance, speaking and singing in preparation for developing an act.
 Their first act was called Juvenile Artists Presenting an Electric Musical Toe-Dancing Novelty.
 Astaire wore a top hat and tails in the first half and a lobster outfit in the second.
 In an interview, Astaire's daughter Ava Astaire McKenzie, observed that he was often given a top hat to make him look taller.
 In November 1905, the comedic act debuted in Keyport, New Jersey at a "tryout theater."
 The local paper wrote that "the Astaires are the greatest child act in vaudeville."

 As a result of their father's salesmanship, Fred and Adele Astaire landed a major contract and played the Orpheum Circuit in the Midwest, West and some Southern cities in the U.S. Soon Adele grew to at least three inches taller than Fred, and the pair began to look incongruous.
 The family decided to take a two-year break from show business to let time take its course and to avoid trouble from the Gerry Society and the child-labor laws of the time.
 In 1912, Astaire became an Episcopalian.
 The career of the Astaire siblings resumed with mixed fortunes, but with increasing skill and polish, as they began to incorporate tap dancing into their act.
 From vaudeville dancer Aurelio Coccia they learned the tango, waltz and other ballroom dances popularized by Vernon and Irene Castle.
 Some sources state that the Astaire siblings appeared in a 1915 film titled Fanchon, the Cricket, starring Mary Pickford, but the Astaires have consistently denied this.

 By age 14, Astaire had assumed the musical responsibilities for their act.
 He first met George Gershwin, who was working as a song plugger for Jerome H. Remick's music publishing company, in 1916.
-Astaire had already been hunting for new music and dance ideas.
-Their chance meeting was to affect the careers of both artists profoundly.
+Astaire had already been hunting for new music and dance ideas, and their chance meeting was to affect the careers of both artists profoundly.
 Astaire was always on the lookout for new steps on the circuit and was starting to demonstrate his quest for novelty and perfection.